ricktbaker/docker-circleci-ecr-ecs/README.md

 ## Hapi - Docker - Git - CircleCi - AWS ECR - AWS ECS

-An example dockerized hapi application that will deploy to amazon ECS whenever the master branch is updated.
+An example dockerized hapi "Hello World" application that will deploy to amazon ECS whenever the master branch is updated.

 ### AWS